 With prices dropping all the time and many companies offering laptops and tablets on contracts similar to mobile phones, many customer have come to think of mobile technology as disposable and something that needs to be constantly upgraded.
 For these people nothing less than the latest technology with the latest specification will do.
 However, that is really not the reality.
 Gone are the days when computing components took giant leaps forward with every revision.
 The latest Intel processor upgrade from i5 to i7 is nowhere near equivalent to the leap forward achieved between the Pentium processor and its 486 predecessor.
 What this means is that there is plenty of older technology available that will function well for all but the most intensive of applications.

 A good place to begin your search is with one of the online auction sites.
-A quick search will bring up thousands and thousands of devices for sale and a lot of bargains.
+A quick search will bring up thousands and thousands of best laptops on the market for sale.
 However, not all used laptops are the same, as some of them have had a hard life, so in order to get a good deal there are a number of details that you need to look at that could prove costly to put right.
 You need to make sure that the computer comes with a legitimate working operating system and that any software included is legal.
 In addition, laptops can take some abuse.
 Check the hinges for cracking, check the screen for dead pixels and make sure that the battery holds a charge.
 The reality is that using an online auction site could be very risky.
 Unless you can actually look at the device before you buy you are at the mercy of the seller’s honesty.
 Add shipping to the equation and the likelihood of getting a good laptop is diminished.
 Luckily, there is a solution.

 There are now specialist online retailers who concentrate on supplying quality used laptops.
 When you buy from one of these stockists, each laptop is checked and refurbished to a high standard and will come with a comprehensive warranty, which means that you can buy in confidence without needing to view before you buy.